ricardoSpara/ricardoSpara/README.md

 ### Ricardo Sparapan :alien:👋

-- 🔭 I currently work as a backend developer at Pontaltech.
+- 🔭 I currently work as a backend developer at PicPay.

 - 🌱 I’m currently learning more about Kafka and microservice architecture.